aadimator/aadam_dev_fastpages/_pages/about.md

 ## A little about myself

 I love to program.
 I love the thrill, the adrenaline rush after solving a complex problem.
-I participated in several Speed Programming competitions held throughout the country, representing my University.
+I participated in several Speed Programming competitions held throughout the country, representing my University during my Bachelor years.

 I'm a huge adventurer, and I love to travel.
-I've traveled to the northern areas of Pakistan, like Naaraan, Khaghan, Murree etc. The 8+ hours long journey, across the ragged mountains and slippery pathway, to reach the Ansuu Jheel is one of the most memorable moments of my life.
+I've traveled to the northern areas of Pakistan, like Naaraan, Khaghan, Murree etc. The 8+ hours long journey, across the ragged mountains and slippery pathways, to reach the Ansuu Jheel is one of the most memorable moments of my life.

 I love reading books.
 From fantasy novels; like Lord of the Rings, Harry Potter; to self-help books, from Science to Literature, I've read quite a few.
 I also like to binge-watch drama series sometimes (quite a lot frankly).
 I like to play Table Tennis and I've won several competition as well, representing my University as well as my district.